You have no items in your shopping cart.

 Generally we can divide bicycles into two categories when setting size guidelines: 1) sportive bicycles with a drop bar and 2) upright bicycles with a straight bar.

-A bicycle with a drop bar such as Sibbo, Stavanger or Saimaa have a riding position that is forward-leaning and balanced on the both wheels of the bike.
-Hands are used much more to hold the rider's upper body, and hands must be in a natural, relaxed position on the handlebar.
-This is why it's very imporant that the bicycle's (top tube) length is correct for the rider.
+A bicycle with a drop bar, such as Stavanger, has a riding position that is forward-leaning and balanced on both wheels of the bike.
+Hands are used to hold the rider's upper body much more, and hands must be in a natural, relaxed position on the handlebar.
+This is why it's very important that the bicycle's (top tube) length is correct for the rider.
 Top tube length is a much more important measurement than the seat tube height, because the seat height is easily adjusted with the seat post.

-The riding position of a straight bar bicycle such as Brooklyn, Bristol, Capri and others is more upright and the weight of the rider is laid more on the saddle and rear wheel of the bike, and less on the front of the bike.
-On these bikes hands are used less in balancing on the bike and more on steering the bike.
+The riding position of a straight bar bicycle such as Brooklyn, Bristol, Capri and others is more upright and the weight of the rider is laid more on the saddle and the rear wheel of the bike, and in general less on the front part of the bike.
+On these bikes hands are used less in balancing the bike and more on steering the bike.

 Components can be changed

 Before ruling out all other sizes except for the one that looks most suitable, it's good to remember that components can be adjusted or changed to gain an even better riding position.
 The most effective adjustment is to change a stem size to push the handlebar forward or pull it closer to the rider.
 For instance, if you know that the most suitable size for you would be in between two frame sizes, you can reach that size by changing a stem.

 Size reference table